JuanjoRestrepo/CPP-Async-TCP-Server/README.md

 # CPP-Async-TCP-Server
-A lightweight, asynchronous, multithreaded TCP server in modern C++ (using Boost.Asio).
-Built as a learning and showcase project to demonstrate socket programming, event-driven design, thread pools, and clean, modular architecture.
+A minimalist, multithreaded asynchronous TCP server implemented in modern C++ using Boost.Asio.
+Designed as a learning and showcase project to demonstrate socket programming, event-driven design, thread pooling, and modular architecture.

+Well‑suited for inclusion in portfolios showcasing systems programming, backend development, and network engineering skills.